mastercodercat/bootique-mx/README.md

 - To setup super user of django admin
   = open shell inside docker: `fab staging shell`
   = run the command `python manage.py createsuperuser`
-- To test production environment on local, run these command:
+- To test dockerized production environment on local, run these command:
     * Run `./bin/dc_build_local`
     * Then run `./bin/dc_up_local`
     * If you want to stop docker, run `./bin/dc_down_local`
+    * If you want to run `manage.py` on docker server, run `./bin/dc_m` with arguments

 ## Local development